vijayr1998/sidescrollergame/SideScrollerGame/proj.ios_mac/DEVELOPMENT.md

 2. Going to learn how to use sprite sheets so I can efficiently create the levels and player character.
 3. Created a sprite sheet for batch drawing sprites using TexturePacker.
 4. Got files from: http://kenney.nl/assets/platformer-art-deluxe and https://raventale.itch.io/nature-tile-set
-4. Running into problems creating the animation because I don't know how to call each file for walking.
+5. Running into problems creating the animation because I don't know how to call each file for walking.
-5. Properly created animation and found batch file.
+6. Properly created animation and found batch file.
+7. Created the movement.
+Have to figure out to make movement on key holds, not just indivdual presses.

+## Update 4/27:

+### Level 1 Progress:

+1. Trying to adapt KeyboardScene code to Level 1-1.
+2. Trying to fix direction sprite faces when going left or right.
+3. Have to start loading in floors and platforms.
+4. The tilemap loader is not finding the tilemap I created.